c0d3x-software/html-container/README.md

 const anotherRender: Render = (html: string, self: object): string
 ```

-The html is the full template HTML with self object that as all the exported content in related script in `template[src]`.
+The html is the full template HTML with self object with all the exported content from script related to `template[src]`.

 The custom parser needs to follow these steps: